atsiakkas/atsiakkas/README.md

 I am currently working as an Actuarial Consultant in the exciting area of Pensions.
 I hold a MSc in Artificial Intelligence from the University of Edinburgh and a BSc in Actuarial Science from Heriot-Watt University in Edinburgh.

-My interests extend beyond the actuarial area to topics such as :robot: machine learning, :chains: blockchain technology and :floppy_disk: big data.
+My interests extend beyond the actuarial area to topics such as :robot: machine learning, :chains: blockchain technology and :floppy_disk: big data analytics.
 If you want to learn more, don't hesitate to contact me.

 ## :books: Projects